Kodernow/ReactSAASBoilerplate/readme.md

-# Creative Portfolio SAAS Application
+# Creative Portfolio SAAS Application created with Bolt.new

 A full-stack SaaS application designed for creative professionals to showcase their work, manage projects, and grow their business.
 This platform includes robust user authentication, a dynamic portfolio system, an administrative dashboard for managing plans and coupons, and integrated tools like a faceswap studio and a todo board.